About the course

 We have a dedicated employability team within our department, in addition to the University of Essex Employability and Careers Centre, so you are well-placed to find work opportunities both during your course and after you graduate.

-In 2014, 87% of all of our Masters graduates were in work or further study within six months of graduating.
+In 2015, 78% of our postgraduate taught students were in work or further study (DLHE).
 Read our graduate profiles to find out the types of organisations our Masters students go on to work for.

 Postgraduate study is the chance to take your education to the next level.
 The combination of compulsory and optional modules means our courses help you develop extensive knowledge in your chosen discipline, whilst providing plenty of freedom to pursue your own interests.
 Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field, therefore to ensure your course is as relevant and up-to-date as possible your core module structure may be subject to change.